treshugart/react-shade/README.md

 </Style>
 ```

-For example, this can be minified without adding anything extra to your build pipeline.
 You can also specify functions that react to props that are passed to `Style`.
 Both the set of rules and each property can be specified as a function.
 Whatever `props` that are passed to `Style` will be passed through.

 ```js
 const rulesAsFunction = ({ font }) => ({